Finding the right cat litter for your feline friend doesn't have to be a perplexing puzzle.

 - A serious issue with the current type of litter used

-- Dealing with litter box avoidance which may be related to the type of litter used.
+- Dealing with litter box avoidance may be related to the type of litter used.

 If you're dealing with a litter box avoidance problem, then take a minute to read our guide about litter box problems.
-It will help you figure out what's wrong and help Kitty get back to using the box.
+It will help you figure out what's wrong and help Kitty return to using the box.

 So, how to find the best litter for your cat?
-What considerations play part in choosing the purrfect cat litter?
+What considerations play a part in choosing the perfect cat litter?

 Cat Litter Considerations